Revanchist317/DA_exercises/README.md

 Dayan & Abbott wrote a fantastic book.
 It comes with exercises to be completed in order to cement one's understanding.
-I couldn't find any solutions to these online, so this is my own attempt.
+I couldn't find any complete solutions to these online, so this is my own attempt.
 Please get in touch if you find mistakes.